Updated February 16, 2021

 Do be aware that surprises are not fun for everyone.
 While surprises make for some tear-jerking videos online, it can be an overwhelming event, especially if your loved one wanted a low-profile military reunion.
 If you think your loved one returning from deployment would prefer to not be surprised, talk to them before they come home to plan out what they would like to do and who they would like to see upon arriving home.

 No matter what you plan, having your military reunion will be an amazing experience filled with love, joy, and excitement.
-Enjoy the homecoming of your loved one, and tell them thank you and welcome home from Lincoln Military Housing!
+Enjoy the homecoming of your loved one, and tell them, "Thank you!" from Lincoln Military Housing!